 And lastly, of course, bariatric surgery is coming into focus, which can help to control the weight of the women and give them a healthy lifestyle.
 Because when they’re overweight, their confidence level is low, they feel depressed, they can’t exercise because of the excessive weight constraints.
 When they lose weight, then certainly it is a stimulus for them.

 Finally, we must invest more to understand what women want and think about their condition, its impact on them.
 And we know now, there is a big psychological impact on women, on their morale, on their energy level, and their anxiety level.
-So, more and more input is coming from the psychiatrists, who can try to understand how to support this woman.
+So, more and more input is coming from the psychiatrists, who can try to understand how to support women, rather than find a magic PCOS cure.

 What advice would you give to people who have PCOS and those who suspect something, but are afraid to be diagnosed with PCOS?